Luisvacson/Frogst/README.md

 2. !
 Bug to feature: In current version, if you keep going into the barrier, you'll get stuck on it.

-   But now it will become a feather: CLIMBING.
+   But now it will become a feature: CLIMBING.

    You will also be able to climb up by pressing SPACE for (approximately) 3 times.